icbat/icbat.github.io/dev/_posts/2014-10-06-parameterized-junit4.md

 ### Exact arguments only!

-I thought I could be cute an make optional parameters using the `Object...` structure, as in:
+I thought I could be cute and make optional parameters using the `Object...` structure, as in:

 {% highlight java %}
 // Constructor